Joint Diffusion for Universal Hand-Object Grasp Generation: Related Works

-\textbf{Multi-Modal Generation.} With the rise of diffusion models, multi-modal generation has been extended in many areas, such as image+text generation~\cite{bao2023unidiffuser} and audio+pixel generation~\cite{ruan2023mm}.
-Recently, a concurrent work UGG~\cite{lu2023ugg} studies to generate both hand and object to form a grasp but it uses the ShadowHand parametric model to leverage the large-scale synthetic ShadowHand grasping datasets~\cite{wang2023dexgraspnet} and the final results are optimization-based instead of directly from the generative model.
-On the other hand, another concurrent work G-HOP~\cite{ye2024ghop} builds a multi-modal hand-object grasp prior by encoding object shape and hand poses into a unified latent space but a language prompt is required to provide necessary conditional information.
-In this work, we focus on building a multi-modal diffusion model to generate the modalities of a 3D object and hand at the same time without requiring optimization or auxiliary conditions.
+\textbf{Multi-Modal Generation.} With the rise of diffusion models, multi-modal generation has been extended in many areas, such as image+text generation~\citep{bao2023unidiffuser} and audio+pixel generation~\citep{ruan2023mm}.
+Our model can jointly generate the hand and object in a grasp, making another type of multi-modal generation.
+A concurrent work UGG~\citep{lu2023ugg} studies to generate both hand and object to form a grasp but it uses the ShadowHand parametric model to leverage the large-scale synthetic ShadowHand grasping datasets~\citep{wang2023dexgraspnet} and the final results are optimization-based instead of directly from the generative model.
+On the other hand, another concurrent work G-HOP~\citep{ye2024ghop} builds a multi-modal hand-object grasp prior by encoding object shape and hand poses into a unified latent space but a language prompt is required to provide necessary conditional information.
+In this work, we focus on a dual-modal latent diffusion model to generate the modalities of a 3D object and hand at the same time without requiring optimization or auxiliary conditions.
 The hand grasp is purely geometric-based.
 It allows more flexibility for downstream tasks, such as generating photo-realistic images by using the rendering of generated 3D hand-object interaction as a condition.